Oyster Cove, Tasmania: Oyster Cove Aboriginal facility

 However, disease and despair hung over Oyster Cove, and when a pub named "The Aborigine" was opened at nearby Little Oyster Cove in 1858, alcoholism became rampant.
 By 1867, there were only four residents left alive, and in 1872 Truganini was the sole survivor.
 In that year, the government shut down the Oyster Cove Aboriginal facility and Truganini was relocated to the Dandridges' home in Hobart where she died in 1876.

-Many of the corpses and skeletal remains of the Aboriginal residents who died at Oyster Cove and elsewhere were mutilated and pilfered by the colonists for so-called scientific reasons.
+Many of the corpses and skeletal remains of the Aboriginal residents who died at Oyster Cove and elsewhere were mutilated and taken by the colonists.
 Their skulls in particular were taken and then sold or given to anatomists within the colony or in Britain and Europe.
-For example, William Lanne's body was decapitated by Dr William Crowther at the Hobart hospital and Truganini's skeleton was exhumed and displayed at the Tasmanian Museum and Art Gallery, while Patty Clark's skeleton was dissected out of her body by Morton Allport soon after she died.
-Dr Edward Crowther and his son Dr William Edward Crowther purchased land at Oyster Cove in 1900 and by 1909 had exhumed the remains of fourteen people from the Aboriginal cemetery for their collection.
+For example, William Lanne's body was decapitated by William Crowther at the Hobart hospital and Truganini's skeleton was exhumed and displayed at the Tasmanian Museum and Art Gallery, while Patty Clark's skeleton was dissected out of her body by Morton Allport soon after she died.
+Edward Crowther and his son William Edward Crowther purchased land at Oyster Cove in 1900 and by 1909 had exhumed the remains of fourteen people from the Aboriginal cemetery for their collection.

 The locality was returned to the Indigenous people of Tasmania in 1995 under the Aboriginal Lands Act 1995, and in 1999 Oyster Cove was declared an Indigenous Protected Area.
 By this time, many of stolen Aboriginal skeletal remains had been repatriated to the local Aboriginal community.